swostikl/Java_OOP/Module4/src/task1/Readme.md

+#Task 2
-# This is a about how i used the GitHub Copilot to complete code for example using Github copilot to write methods in a Calculator class that has the ability to sum positive integers.
+** This is a about how i used the GitHub Copilot to complete code for example using Github copilot to write methods in a Calculator class that has the ability to sum positive integers.
 A negative integer should throw an exception.

-.# Calculator Class with Sum Method
+**Calculator Class with Sum Method

 ```pythonpackage task1;